wail-uottawa/docker-ros2-elg5228/README.md

 * Some ROS 2 packages are installed in their own workspaces, including those of some of the robots listed in section [Installed Robots](#installed-robots).

-* To allow for more customization without having to rebuild the docker image, place the file `customization.bash` in the mapped drive in your host computer.
-At the end of file `.bashrc` in the home folder of the docker file system add the line `source [/path/to/customization.bash]`, where of course you need to replace `[/path/to/customization.bash]` with the path to the file.
-The customization inside that file will be in effect for the terminals launched from that moment on. to have them reflected in the already open terminals, run the command `source ~/.bashrc` in each of them.
+* To allow for more customization without having to rebuild the docker image, place the file `customizations.bash` in the root of the mapped drive on your host computer.
+Include any customizations needed in this file.
+The file is automatically sourced in `.bashrc` in the home folder of the docker file system.
+The customization inside `customizations.bash` will be in effect for the terminals launched from that moment on.
+To have them reflected in the already open terminals, run the command `source ~/.bashrc` in each of them.

 # Installed Robots
 The image comes loaded with pre-installed ROS 2 packages for a number of robots.